Make a Smilebox slideshow |

 The second player may either open a new present from the stack or steal the first player’s gift.
 If the second player takes the first player's white elephant, the first player must open a new present.
 A gift may only be stolen once a turn.
 After the second player’s turn is complete, the third player proceeds with the same options, and so forth until the game is finished.

 Some white elephant parties impose a rule that a gift may only be stolen three times, requiring careful strategizing in the case of large multiplayer games.
 Sometimes, players band together to create advantageous trades amongst each other, although some white elephant exchanges forbid collaboration.
-In some cases, traditional gifts make their way back to white elephant parties year after year, and players can trace the history of lavish fur coats, hideous
+In some cases, traditional gifts make their way back to white elephant parties year after year, and players can trace the history of lavish fur coats, hideous gravy boats, and other examples through the years.

 White Elephant Gift Ideas: (Here are some of the crazy things I've seen over the years)